vebbis321/thel.foo/content/posts/validation/index.md

 ## Combine operator

 If you think about it what a validation should be is a combine operator.
-We have the text publisher, so why not perform the validation on the text publisher with a validation operator.
+Why?
+We already have a text publisher, so why not perform the validation on the text publisher with a validation operator.

 ```swift
 extension Publisher where Self.Output == String, Failure == Never {